michaelherold/codeclimate-haml-lint/README.md

     $ codeclimate analyze

-To tweak the linters that `haml-lint` will run, follow this pattern in the configuration file:
+To tweak the linters that Haml-Lint will run, follow this pattern in the configuration file:

 ```yaml
 engines: